rtbenfield/talks-kcdc-2025-write-once-stream-everywhere/demo/README.md

 This isn't a React Router demo.
 We're not going to focus on the UI, routing, form handling, or any of that.

 We'll be focusing on the behavior, architecture, and how to take advantage of Change Data Capture to build event-driven applications.
+These are primarily modeled through side effects.

+#### Side Effects

+E-commerce apps are often full of side effects, which makes them a great example for event-driven architecture.
+Customer emails, order processing, inventory changes, and more all are side effects in an e-commerce app.
+Many of them are accompanied with changes in data, such as an item being added to a cart or an order being confirmed.

+This demo has a few notable side effects we'll be improving with Change Data Capture.
+None of these are implemented in full, but are placeholders for services you might interact with in a real app.

+- When a user adds an item to their cart we'll schedule an abandoned cart email.
+- When a user checks out, we'll cancel their abandoned cart email.
+- When an order is placed, we'll send the user an order confirmation.
+- When an order is placed, we'll process the order fulfillment.

+## Oversimplification

+This example is oversimplified for the sake of the demo.
+Debezium is reporting events directly to an endpoint in the web app, which is not the most scalable or reliable solution in production.
+Consider expanding this example to include a message queue or event bus to decouple the web app, improving Debezium's throughput and the durability of the events.